csgf/RobotProxy/docs/install.rst

 .. code:: bash

    description = **Aladdin eToken PRO 32K 4.2B**

+|download| Download the latest release of Apache Tomcat.
+For this wiki we used the following version: *apache-tomcat-7.0.34*

 - Creating a Java Keystore from scratch containing a self-signed certificate